mjw1200/Lotto/README.md

 -   docker build -t lotto .
 -   docker tag f9f186dfda mjwoptimizely/lotto:2.0
 -   docker push mjwoptimizely/lotto:2.0

+Where that third parameter to `docker tag` is an image ID.

+To update the "latest" tag, just tag and push again
 -   docker tag f9f186dfda mjwoptimizely/lotto:latest
 -   docker push mjwoptimizely/lotto:latest

-Where that third parameter to `docker tag` is an image ID.

 Then you can run it something like this: